Our Admissions team will put you in touch with the faculty member who can best answer your question.

-New rules governing the CPA Exam will boost the requisite credit hours for the CPA exam from 120 to 150 post-secondary credits.
-This means that an undergraduate degree isn't enough, and students need to take more classes - 30 credits worth - to be eligible to sit for the CPA examination.
+Rules governing the CPA Exam recently boosted the requisite credit hours for the CPA exam from 120 to 150 post-secondary credits.
+This means that an undergraduate degree is no longer enough, and students need to take more classes—30 credits worth—to be eligible for licensure.

 Accounting students at Champlain College have multiple options to consider when designing their academic plans to meet this requirement, and we give them the resources to make a decision that best fits their needs.
 Our faculty advisers will help students create the plan that makes the most sense while allowing them to achieve their career goals.